Have you ever been tempted to sign up for a store credit card at your favorite retailer?

-Store credit cards often offer a short-term benefit such as a term for 0% financing or cash back on purchases.
-But they also can be a long-term nuisance to your financial wellbeing because of potential pitfalls created by retroactive interest policies and exorbitantly high interest rates.
+Store credit cards often offer a short-term benefit such as a period of 0% financing or cash back on purchases.
+But they also can be a long-term nuisance to your financial well-being because of potential pitfalls created by retroactive interest policies and exorbitantly high interest rates.

 Clark wants you to stop and think ahead before succumbing to that temptation.

-I asked Clark’s advice about the different types of store credit card offers you may encounter.
-He gave his wisdom on the differences between in-house store credit cards and co-branded cards, as well as some of the potential pitfalls and advantages of store credit cards.
+I asked Clark’s advice about the different types of store credit card offers.
+He gave his wisdom on the differences between in-house store credit cards and co-branded cards as well as some of the pros and cons of store credit cards.

 Why Clark Howard Doesn’t Like In-House Store Credit Cards

-Clark is not against using a credit card to purchase items if you pay your bills in full each month or have a plan to quickly pay the balance off.
+Clark is not against using a credit card if you pay your bills in full each month or have a plan to pay the balance off quickly.
 But he is against putting yourself in a situation where you may owe large amounts of interest or fees on top of your purchase price.

 Unfortunately, in-house store credit cards can often lead you down the latter path.

-Here are a few reasons he would prefer that you stay away from the offers you receive in the marketplace:
+Here are a few reasons Clark would prefer that you stay away from the offers you receive in the marketplace.

 1. The Interest Can Come Back to Haunt You

-In-store cards often offer “same-as-cash” 0% financing for a set period, such as 6, 12 or 18 months.
+In-store cards often offer “same-as-cash” 0% financing for a set period, such as six, 12 or 18 months.
 But there’s a catch.

-Many of these cards can retroactively charge interest back to your purchase date if you fail to pay the balance in full by the end of the 0% period.
+Clark notes that many of these cards can retroactively charge interest if you fail to pay the balance in full by the end of the 0% period.

 “With a lot of the store plans, the interest is retroactive to Day One if you haven’t zeroed your balance out by the end of the 0% period.
-Even if it doesn’t retroactively charge, what you pay moving forward with those is usually a very high boomerang charge,” Clark warns.
+Even if it doesn’t retroactively charge, what you pay moving forward with those is usually a very high boomerang charge.”

-You can expect the non-promotional interest rate for an in-store card to hover above the national average APR, which was 16.01% at the time this article was written.
-For example, The Home Depot Consumer Credit Card advertised non-promotional interest rates in the 17.99% – 26.99% APR range in June 2020.
+You can expect the non-promotional interest rate for an in-store card to hover above the national average APR, which was 20.72% as of November 2023.

 2. It Can Lead to Making a Purchase You Can’t Afford

 The temptation to overspend is one of Clark’s biggest pet peeves with in-store credit cards.
-Easy access to store-specific credit may lead consumers to make purchases they otherwise would not have made if they had to hand over the cash at the point of sale.
+He points out that easy access to store-specific credit may lead consumers to make purchases they wouldn’t have if they’d been required to pay cash.

 “I hate for people to buy on 0% plans because what tends to happen is that people buy on those with money they don’t have.
-And they expect they’re going to have this interest holiday, but then the clock catches up on them and they can’t pay that off,” Clark says.
+And they expect they’re going to have this interest holiday, but then the clock catches up on them and they can’t pay that off.”

-Most in-house store credit cards are merely lines of credit that are valid only within the shopping ecosystem from which you applied to get it.
+Most in-house store credit cards are merely lines of credit that are valid only within the shopping ecosystem that issued you the card.

-For example, the Target RedCard is going to work for purchases at your local Target superstore or Target.com, but it won’t be a valid form of payment at the Walmart or McDonald’s down the street.
+For example, most versions of the Target RedCard work for purchases at your local Target superstore or Target.com, but it won’t be a valid form of payment at the Walmart or McDonald’s down the street.